dabana/VuePress-KCJsummercamp/docs/B-Data-Information.md

 ::: warning Rules
 Goal: To collect items and find patterns among them.

-Materials: Pieces of paper-2 per player, Pens/pencils, Flipchart paper 􏰂 Markers, Armbands-different colour per team
+Materials: Pieces of paper-2 per player, Pens/pencils, Flipchart paper, Markers, Armbands-different colour per team

 No. of Players: 8 or more
 :::